close

 • Be registered volunteers who are DBS checked and cleared

-• Wear identity badges, volunteer lanyard and polo shirt provided
+• Wear identity badges, polo shirt and volunteer lanyard

 • Conform to Trust policies and procedures that they are made aware of